nic-dgl203-2023FA/assignment1a-YogeshManni/README.md

 # Linkedin Learning CSS

 Yogesh Manni (n0205600)

 ## About Repo

 This repository is created for NIC CSS classes following Linkedin learning Advanced CSS Tutorials.

-## Progress
+## About this branch
-   This Project is completed till the tutorials of Linkedin Learning by christina, but can be improved if time permits.

-   ### Some improvements that can be done
-  - [x] Animating the content
-  - [x] Adding more sections (Resume, Location, Testimony)
-  - [x] Better theme
-  - [x] Introducing Backend (Sending emails)
-  - [x] Bootstrap
+This branch is continued after main branch and has latest code for the project.
+Some changes have been made as asked by instructor and made website more responsive.
+Still can be impoved a lot.